 Admission prices: adults DKK 25, children 5-15 years DKK 5

-The most beautiful church in Copenhagen.
-Located in line with Amalienborg Castle and The Opera.
+Frederik's Church, also called The Marble Church, is the most beautiful church in Copenhagen.
+It is located in line with Amalienborg Castle and The Opera.

 Frederick's Church has the largest church dome in Scandinavia with a span of 31m.
 The building was probably inspired by St. Peter's Basilica in Rome.

 The church was designed by the architect Nicolai Eigtved in 1740 and was along with the rest of Frederiksstaden, a district of Copenhagen, intended to commemorate the 300 years jubilee of the first coronation of a member of the House of Oldenburg.

 Nyhavn was constructed between 1670 and 1673, by the King Christian V, in the past it served as very busy commercial harbour.

 You will find it perfectly located between Kongens Nytorv and the Royal Playhouse.
 It is characterised by colourful buildings that will catch your attention right away.
 The oldest one dates from 1681 and is located by no. 9, but you should also search for the building number 67, because famous Danish writer Hans Christian Andersen have lived there in the years 1845-1864.
 He also lived at number 18 in the years 1871 – 1875, where today you will find Andersen-themes souvenir shop.

 Today, Nyhavn is a place to hang out, it is filed with good restaurants, music, architecture, historic boats and people enjoying the Danish cosiness of Copenhagen.
 Some people call Nyhavn ‘The Longest Bar of Scandinavia’, it is the most visited place by tourists in Copenhagen and you will always find it crowded, especially in the summer time.